Zen Pencils by Gavin Aung Than for August 30, 2013

 14. Fun o meter

-ZBicyclist Premium Member over 10 years ago
+ZBicyclist Premium Member about 11 years ago

 I think Dean’s just replaced one form of type-A behavior for another — the struggle to win those marketing achievements (which, in the end, few people care about) with the struggle to get somewhere farther, faster (which, in the end, few people care about).
 Because he has to market himself as a brand now, he’s still in marketing — sort of like switching from marketing Pepsi to marketing Cocoa Puffs.